IMCF-Biocev/Tavakoli2022/README.md

 res: A directory that contains the output measurements report file.

 ## Acknowledgments
-This project was created for research purposes only at IMCF Biocev.
+This project was created for research purposes only created at IMCF Biocev.